EddieHubCommunity/open-source-practice/README.md

 - Click on the green Code button, then either the HTTPS or SSH option, and, click the icon to copy the URL.
 Now you have a copy of the project.
 Thus, you can play around with it locally on your computer.

--Run the following commands into a terminal window (Command Prompt, Powershell, Terminal, Bash, ZSH).
+- Run the following commands into a terminal window (Command Prompt, Powershell, Terminal, Bash, ZSH).
 Do this to download the forked copy of this repository to your computer.

 ```bash
   git clone https://github.com/YOUR_GITHUB_USERNAME/hacktoberfest-practice.git